gmcn/ulster_residential/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.9.9.1 =
+* Fixed PHP warning associated with media access control
+* Updated verbiage on the Extensions tab.

+= 5.9.9 =
+* Fixed security vulnerability reported by "Props to Ov3rfly"
+* Added the functionality that checks correctly for the AAM premium plugins updates

 = 5.9.8.1 =
 * Making sure that all setcookie as flagged as HTTPOnly